 Why Study Gerontology?

 Populations around the world are aging.
-This means that people are living longer and the number of older people is increasing.
-These trends are evident in American society, as well as in many countries around the world.
+This means that people are living longer, and the number of older people is increasing.
+These trends are evident in American society and in many countries worldwide.

 In the US: